Grid Tied Solar Electricity (PV) for Homes

 More than 60% of the electricity generated in New England comes from natural gas and oil, followed by nuclear (14%) and coal (9%).
 Maine and New Hampshire emit over 10,000,000 metric tons of C02 emissions annually, a result of burning over 50,000,000 gallons of oil and 2,800,000,000 lbs. of coal.

-Solar photovoltaic panels, in contrast, generate clean solar electricity whenever the sun shines (which is more than you expect in Maine and New Hampshire!).
-The technology for these panels is mature and reliable, resulting in systems that are expected to work for 40-50 years even in the Northeast's tough climate.
+Solar photovoltaic panels, in contrast, generate clean solar electricity whenever the sun shines.
+Maine, New Hampshire, and Massachusetts boast 33% more sunshine than Germany, the world leader in solar energy.
+The technology for these panels is mature and reliable, resulting in systems that are expected to work for 40-50 years even in New England's tough climate.

 Solar electricity is local electricity, meaning that power is generated where it is used and does not have to travel great distances over transmission lines.
 This is a more efficient use of electricity that reduces strain on the electric grid.
-When your photovoltaic system generates more power than you are using, it helps power your neighbors' homes!
+When your photovoltaic system generates more power than you are using, it helps power your neighbours' homes.

 Grid-tied photovoltaic arrays have no batteries, no complex wiring, no moving parts - unlike the off-grid solar systems of the old days.